 District planning is a new strategic element in the revised planning system to provide greater spatial and policy direction at a district scale.
 It provides the opportunity to develop policy and indicate future directions at a district scale, allowing for managing growth and change strategically within and between districts.

-District planning also provides the opportunity to reflect the distinctive character of each district in the for the City Centre as an integral District Strategy.
+District planning also provides the opportunity to reflect the distinctive character of each district in the planning system.
+This will be evident for the City Centre as an integral part of the draft Inner North and City District Strategy.